nextstrain/nextstrain.org/README.md

 ---

-## Splash page (and other misc pages)
+## Frontend pages other than Auspice

-There are a number of pages built using Gatsby and found in `./static-site/`.
+All of the frontend (client) pages in nextstrain.org except for those using Auspice to visualise datasets are built using [Next.JS](https://nextjs.org) and found in `./static-site/`.

-See [static-site/README.md](./static-site/README.md) for instructions on how to add content and develop this portion of the site in isolation.
+See [static-site/README.md](./static-site/README.md) for instructions on how to add content.
+See above for how to run the server in development mode which will allow you to develop these pages.

 In production, these are compiled (`npm run build`) and served via the nextstrain.org server (`npm run server`).

 ---